 Treating people fairly, with dignity and respect and operating with professionalism, integrity and openness.

 What Magna believes

-Through our policies, procedures and practice, we aim to make sure we do not knowingly create an unfair disadvantage for anyone, directly or indirectly.
+We prevent discrimination through our policies, procedures and practice that make sure we don’t create an unfair disadvantage for anyone.

 Everyone at Magna has a responsibility to ensure that the equality and diversity policy is put into practice.

 This policy applies to all areas of our work including:

 Homes and services

 We are fair in the provision of homes and services.
 We will do our best to provide a home that is adapted to your needs.

 We don’t tolerate any form of harassment of or by colleagues, contractors, customers or anyone else we work with.
 Let us know if you feel you have suffered any form of harassment, whether it is racial, disability related or in any other form.